HaoEmmanuelWu/HaoEmmanuelWu.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently a first-year master student of cyberspace security at Xi'an Jiaotong University under the supervision of Prof.Haijun Wang.
+I'm currently a second-year master student of cyberspace security at Xi'an Jiaotong University under the supervision of Prof.Haijun Wang.
 Previously, I received my Bachelor's Degree in Automation from Xi'an Jiaotong University in 2023.

 My current research interests are `blockchain security`, and `program analysis`.